Alright kids, enough playing around. It’s time to get food serious over here.

 And now, for a brief breakdown of all the ways in which this recipe and recipe title is delicious and not technically correct.

 Second – Korean is a loose descriptor.
-As usual, I claim no authenticity.
-I DID watch several videos to learn how to make Korean style beef and I AM using kimchi to try to be legit about it, but mostly this is just me playing around with a Korean-influenced Mexican-style food with the name “Bangkok Burrito.”
+I claim no authenticity (it’s a Korean burrito, so right there we’re in trouble).
+I DID watch several videos to learn how to make Korean-style beef and I AM using kimchi to attempt legitimacy, but mostly this is just me playing around with the beloved flavors and styles of Korean-influenced, Mexican-style street food.

 And finally, for an exciting piece of news: these are actually SO easy to make (see pics with labels) and they will provide you with a heavy duty bangkok burrito stock pile for your freezer which is awesome for times like, say, just as an example, the empty-fridge day after a Fourth of July weekend.

 We may or may not have made these into loaded tacos over the Fourth of July weekend and our besties may or may not have declared them the BEST TACOS they’ve ever had and if you need me I’ll just be over here making triple batches of the meat for future taco and burrito needs, okay?

 - 2 lbs. top sirloin

 - 2 pears, peeled and cut into chunks

 - ¼ cup soy sauce